 Modeling the Future of Food in Your Neighborhood (foodNEST2.0) works collaboratively to develop computational models and decision support tools that can guide food systems in the city of Cleveland toward equity.

 foodNEST 2.0 does this by examining key changes to local food systems - such as supermarket expansion, healthy-eating marketing campaigns, or emergency food assistance programs - in order to develop models that can be used in low-income neighborhoods to build equitable food systems and community health.
 These computational models will reflect interdependencies among different actors and interventions influencing local food system dynamics in low-resource neighborhoods.
 Read more about foodNEST 2.0.

 The Menu of Actions for Community Driven Food Systems Change is one of several tools developed by the foodNEST 2.0 collaborative to mobilize community driven food systems change.
 The Menu of Actions brings together our collective insights, captured through various data-gathering approaches, about the dynamic complexity of the local food system in Greater Cleveland.

-The work of the new grant builds upon the Future of Food in Your Neighborhood Study (or "foodNEST"), which was funded by the National Institutes of Diabetes and Digestive and Kidney Diseases in 2015 to look at how changes in the food retail environment affect community health.
-Read more about foodNEST 1.0 here.
+The work of this grant builds upon the Future of Food in Your Neighborhood Study (foodNEST), which was funded by the National Institutes of Diabetes and Digestive and Kidney Diseases in 2015 to look at how changes in the food retail environment affect community health.
+Read more about foodNEST 1.0.

-For more information on how to get involved with foodNEST 2.0 please contact: firstname.lastname@example.org
+- For more information or to learn how to get involved, please contact: email@example.com.